 - A Free tax consultation of “Disqualified Person” and “Prohibited Transaction” Rules

-- Free tax consultation with in-house CPA on IRS Form 5500-EZ & assistance with completing form
+- Free tax consultation on IRS Form 5500-EZ & assistance with completing form

 You can learn about all the benefits of this individual retirement plan in tax attorney Adam Bergman’s Solo 401k video.
 He also has a very information video about the Solo 401k vs. SEP IRA, which you can find on the IRA Financial YouTube channel.

 If you are self-employed and want to save as much as you can for retirement, while at the same time lessening your tax bill, contact IRA Financial Group.
 A Solo 401(k) is the perfect solution for you!
 Contact us today or call at 800.472.0646 to speak with a Solo 401(k) specialist.
 Now you know why you should consider a Solo 401(k) vs. a SEP IRA!